Salouo/reflective-actions-decision-assistant/README.md

 This study focus on developing a robot which can handle ambiguous user's command.
 In the previous experiment, we are experimenting with a method that leverages the powerful reasoning capabilities of LLMs to predict appropriate actions based on given actions.

-The system prompt is shown as followings.
+The system prompt is shown as followings:

 ```text